Rier-Nymoen/Unreal-and-Gameplay-Programming-Notes/README.md

 ## Game Mode
 Defines the ruleset of your game.
-- Only available on the server.
+- Only exists on the server.
 -